Giving Up Real Life To Travel The World

 I am in the process of writing a book about my adventure which includes getting lost in the highlands, snakes, cute Scottish guys, getting caught in a storm and a heatwave (Scottish weather likes to be consistent!) and discovering the secret to inner strength.

 I have also written a comprehensive guide on hiking the Scottish National Trail in case you would like to try it yourself!

 2019 is going to be another year of adventure for me.

 I’ll be travelling around Scotland and I have a few short trips to Europe planned.
 I’ll also be heading to Florida for 2 weeks in September.

 You can read about the rest of my travel plans for 2019 here.

 Well, I hope you enjoy my blog!

 Who is Wayfaring Kiwi?

-Follow me on my epic adventures around the world!
+Follow me on my epic adventures in Scotland and beyond!